eknowlton/rust-dbus-notification-deamon/dbus-notifications-rust.md

 ### Generating some code using D-Bus Introspection XML and D-Bus Codegen

 D-Bus provides a way to introspect the interface that is provided by specific services.
 This results in some XML being returned.
-This XML can also work the other way with `dbus-codegen` crate.
+This XML can also work the other way with `dbus-codegen` crate after installing.

+`./dbus-notifications-one $ dbus-codegen-rust < org.freedesktop.Notifications > src/mod.rs`